sexmastercc/Cloudflare-AI/README.md

 5) Add markdown support on frontend [DONE! ⭐]
 6) Ability to change models quickly and easily [PARTIALLY DONE ☄️]
 7) Voice & audio to text via wisper (not any time soon) [NO SUPPORT YET🌑]
+8) Admin panel API with stats like your analyics [NO SUPPORT YET🌑]

+More than this when cloudflare AI adds more features i can build off of.
 ```

 ### Why this over the offical cloudflare API?